jmswaney/thesis/source/10_SWITCH.md

 sample with the high aspect ratio (Figure \ref{SWITCH-2}A).
 For each round, the sample was stained with DAPI, lectin, and one antibody to label a target protein.
-Although at least three antibodies can be used for each round in addition to lectin and DAPI (Figure S2), we chose to use one antibody for each round to eliminate any possible cross-talk between channels.
+Although at least three antibodies can be used for each round in addition to lectin and DAPI (Figure \ref{SWTICH-Sup2}), we chose to use one antibody for each round to eliminate any possible cross-talk between channels.
 After acquiring images, we destained the sample and began the next round of labeling.
-We repeated the above procedure 22 times using markers for various cell types (Figure \ref{SWITCH-2}H; Table 1).
+We repeated the above procedure 22 times using markers for various cell types (Figure \ref{SWITCH-2}H; See online version for multiround details).
 Staining was not successful in every round due to the use of non-validated antibodies, sub-optimal staining conditions, or human error, all of which often occur in general laboratory settings and can result in the loss of important samples.
 However, a SWITCH-processed sample is free from this issue as the tissue can be washed and reused repeatedly.

 We were able to successfully co-register all nine datasets with successful staining (Figures \ref{SWITCH-2}E and \ref{SWITCH-2}H; Movie S1).
 We asked whether